Claiming Business Expenses

 Subscriptions

-Subscriptions to professional bodies, trade journals, and other relevant publications are generally considered allowable expenses for businesses.
+Subscriptions to professional bodies, trade journals, and other relevant publications are generally considered allowable business expenses.
 Subscriptions can help you stay informed about industry developments, best practices, and regulatory changes, ultimately benefiting your business.

 Travel and Subsistence